In conversation: Rhodar

 We have tight deadlines to work to.
-All the timesheets have to be entered on the system by 2pm on Monday.
-However, the reality is that it usually drags on until about 4pm, which puts the Payroll Manager under a lot of pressure to make any adjustments, for example for people who are on leave or need a different rate of pay to be applied.
-Everything needs to be completely sorted by close of play on Tuesday, because the BACS payment has to be sent on Wednesday morning so that everyone can get paid on Friday.
+All the timesheets have to be entered into the system by 2 pm on Monday.
+However, the reality is that it usually drags on until about 4 pm, which puts the Payroll Manager under a lot of pressure to make any adjustments, for example for people who are on leave or need a different rate of pay to be applied.
+Everything needs to be completely sorted by the close of play on Tuesday because the BACS payment has to be sent on Wednesday morning so that everyone can get paid on Friday.

 It is incredibly tight.
 And when there’s a bank holiday, everything’s thrown out of the window because we effectively lose a day.

 How will switching to the Managed Timesheets mobile app make the administrators’ life easier?